awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

 1. On **Choose how you want to edit your project code**, choose **Skip**\.
 You set up your local workstation to edit the project's code in a later step\.

 1. Wait while AWS CodeStar creates the project\.
 This might take several minutes\.
 Do not continue until you see **Welcome to My SAM Project\!**\.
-![\[The AWS SAM project is ready to use\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sam-project-created.png)

 ## Step 2: Explore Project Resources<a name="sam-tutorial-explore-project"></a>

 In this step, you explore four of the project's AWS resources to understand how the project works:
 + The AWS CodeCommit repository where the project's source code is stored\.
 AWS CodeStar gives the repository the name **my\-sam\-project**, where **my\-sam\-project** is the name of the project\.
-+ The AWS CodePipeline pipeline that uses AWS CodeBuild and AWS SAM to automate building and deploying the web service's Lambda function and API in API Gateway\.
++ The AWS CodePipeline pipeline that uses CodeBuild and AWS SAM to automate building and deploying the web service's Lambda function and API in API Gateway\.
 AWS CodeStar gives the pipeline the name **my\-sam\-project\-\-Pipeline**, where **my\-sam\-project** is the ID of the project\.
 + The Lambda function that contains the logic of the web service\.
 AWS CodeStar gives the function the name **awscodestar\-my\-sam\-project\-lambda\-HelloWorld\-*RANDOM\_ID***, where:
   + **my\-sam\-project** is the ID of the project\.
   + **HelloWorld** is the function ID as specified in the `template.yaml` file in the AWS CodeCommit repository\.
 You explore this file later\.
   + *RANDOM\_ID* is a random ID that AWS SAM assigns to the function to help ensure uniqueness\.
 + The API in API Gateway that makes it easier to call the Lambda function\.
 AWS CodeStar gives the API the name **awscodestar\-my\-sam\-project\-\-lambda**, where **my\-sam\-project** is the ID of the project\.

-**To explore the source code repository in AWS CodeCommit**
+**To explore the source code repository in CodeCommit**

 1. With your project open in the AWS CodeStar console, on the side navigation bar, choose **Code**\.
-![\[The Code button on the AWS CodeStar side navigation bar\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sam-project-side-nav.png)

-1. In the AWS CodeCommit console, on the **Code** page, the source code files for the project are displayed:
+1. In the CodeCommit console, on the **Code** page, the source code files for the project are displayed:
-   + `buildspec.yml`, which AWS CodePipeline instructs AWS CodeBuild to use during the build phase, to package the web service using AWS SAM\.
+   + `buildspec.yml`, which CodePipeline instructs CodeBuild to use during the build phase, to package the web service using AWS SAM\.
    + `index.py`, which contains the logic for the Lambda function\.
 This function simply outputs the string `Hello World` and a timestamp, in ISO format\.
    + `README.md`, which contains general information about the repository\.
    + `template.yml`, which AWS SAM uses to package the web service and create the API in API Gateway\.
-![\[The project source code files in AWS CodeCommit\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sam-project-cc.png)
+![\[The project source code files in CodeCommit\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sam-project-cc.png)

    To view the contents of a file, choose it from the list\.

-   For more information about using the AWS CodeCommit console, see the [AWS CodeCommit User Guide](https://docs.aws.amazon.com/codecommit/latest/userguide/)\.
+   For more information about using the CodeCommit console, see the [AWS CodeCommit User Guide](https://docs.aws.amazon.com/codecommit/latest/userguide/)\.

-**To explore the pipeline in AWS CodePipeline**
+**To explore the pipeline in CodePipeline**

 1. To view information about the pipeline, with your project open in the AWS CodeStar console, on the side navigation bar, choose **Dashboard**\.
 On the **Continuous deployment** tile, you see the pipeline contains:
-   + A **Source** stage for getting the source code from AWS CodeCommit\.
+   + A **Source** stage for getting the source code from CodeCommit\.
-   + A **Build** stage for building the source code with AWS CodeBuild\.
+   + A **Build** stage for building the source code with CodeBuild\.
    + A **Deploy** stage for deploying the built source code and AWS resources with AWS SAM\.
-![\[The Continuous deployment tile in the AWS CodeStar dashboard\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sam-project-cp.png)

-1. To view more information about the pipeline, on the **Continuous deployment** tile, choose the **AWS CodePipeline details** link or, on the side navigation bar, choose **Pipeline** to open the pipeline in the AWS CodePipeline console\.
+1. To view more information about the pipeline, on the **Continuous deployment** tile, choose the **CodePipeline details** link or, on the side navigation bar, choose **Pipeline** to open the pipeline in the CodePipeline console\.

-For information about using the AWS CodePipeline console, see the [AWS CodePipeline User Guide](https://docs.aws.amazon.com/codepipeline/latest/userguide/)\.
+For information about using the CodePipeline console, see the [AWS CodePipeline User Guide](https://docs.aws.amazon.com/codepipeline/latest/userguide/)\.

 **To explore AWS service resources on the **Project** page**

 1. Open your project in the AWS CodeStar console and from the navigation bar, choose **Project**\.

 1. Open the **Project Details **and **Project Resources** lists\.
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sample-resources-list.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/)

 **To explore the function in Lambda**

 1. With your project open in the AWS CodeStar console, on the side navigation bar, choose **Project**\.

 1. In **Project Resources**, in the **ARN** column, choose the link for the Lambda function\.
-![\[Opening the Lambda function from AWS CodeStar\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sam-project-lambda.png)

    The function's code is displayed in the Lambda console\.